PixxxeL/pixi-vector/README.md

 Vector.sub(vector2, sprite).invX().norm().mult 5
 ```

-If it will be useful - i'm complete it.
+If it will be somebody useful - i'm complete it later and make package.